If you’re only passing through Vienna for a day, here some suggestions for places to visit and things to do.

 (The Kunsthistorisches Museum)

-1. The Kunsthistorisches Museum
+The Kunsthistorisches Museum

 - The staterooms, offering glimpses into 19th-century aristocratic life

-The galleries there include a strong collection of works from Vienna modernism with the likes of Klimt, Schiele, Makart, and Kokoschka.
+The galleries there include a strong collection of works from Vienna modernism with the likes of Klimt, Schiele, and Kokoschka on show.

 History in a day